ovicin/RaspberryPiLcdMenu/README.md

 GPL v3 license, kindly include text above in any redistribution.

 #######
+Automatically start the menu at startup
-sudo nano /etc/rc.local
+'''sudo nano /etc/rc.local'''

-# add to the bottom just before 'exit 0'
+Add at the end of the file before exit0
+'''
+#start the Adafruit Pi Plate menu
+cd /home/pi/RaspberryPiLcdMenu
-sudo python /home/pi/RaspberryPiLcdMenu/lcdmenu.py &
+sudo python lcdmenu.py &
+'''